Supriya2301/SecureTodoApp/TodoCRUDapp/README.md

 # TodoCRUDappJava
-A basic CRUD app made using Spring Boot in Java REST API with h2 memory.
+A basic CRUD app made using Spring Boot in Java REST API with MYSQL Db.

 API Endpoints.